UPS to pay $8.4M to settle claim of overcharging government

 The settlement was announced Friday.

-The Justice Department alleges UPS failed to abide by the terms of its contract with the General Services Administration and overcharged the government for services from 2007 until 2014.
-The government says its contract required UPS to provide the same lower prices that were offered to other customers.
+The Justice Department alleges UPS failed to abide by terms of its contract with the General Services Administration and overcharged the government for services from 2007 until 2014.
+The government says its contract required UPS to provide the same lower prices offered to other customers.

-Assistant Attorney General Jody Hunt said in a statement that the settlement shows the government "will hold accountable" contractors who try to overcharge the federal government.
+Assistant Attorney General Jody Hunt said the settlement shows the government "will hold accountable" contractors who try to overcharge the federal government.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.